Q: How do I publicize my on-campus event?

 Q: Can College Relations help me create my publication?

 College Relations is responsible for ensuring the quality and consistency of College communications.
-We maintain a system of graphic standards that visually unify the College's communications.
+We maintain a system of graphic standards and visual identity guidelines that visually unify the College's communications at graphics.conncoll.edu.

 For advice and guidance on producing your own department publications, such as event fliers and programs, please contact Josh Jensen at firstname.lastname@example.org or x2305.

-You can make your own posters using one of four templates we have created and posted at http://graphics.conncoll.edu.
-We have also created a template for PowerPoint presentations, also posted at http://graphics.conncoll.edu
+You can make your own posters using one of four templates we have created and posted.
+We have also created a template for PowerPoint presentations.

 Q: How do I publicize my new book?

 Send review copies of new books and publicity materials to College Relations in Becker House for inclusion in CC: Connecticut College Magazine.
-Please email email@example.com or contact Amy Martin at firstname.lastname@example.org or x2526.
+Please email email@example.com or contact Deb MacDonnell at firstname.lastname@example.org or x2504.

 Q: How do I suggest a story for the alumni magazine?